seanlauney/AngularMaterialD3UsersSimulation/code-challenge-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 <article>
-  <h4>Designed to give a visual representation of friend's and their relationships with their friends.</h4>

   <h3>Gettings started </h3>
   <p>The quickest way to build and interact with the model is to load mock data.</p>
   <ol>